Ramya Hebbalaguppe

 ACM International Conference on Multimedia , 2024

 Recent developments in the field of diffusion models have demonstrated an exceptional capacity to generate high-quality prompt-conditioned image edits.
 Nevertheless, previous approaches have primarily relied on textual prompts for image editing, which tend to be less effective when making precise edits to specific objects or fine-grained regions within a scene containing single/multiple objects.
 We introduce a novel framework for zero-shot localized multi-object editing through a multi-diffusion process to overcome this challenge.
 This framework empowers users to perform various operations on objects within an image, such as adding, replacing, or editing many objects in a complex scene in one pass.
-Our approach leverages foreground masks and corresponding simple text prompts that exert localized influences on the target regions resulting in high-fidelity image editing.
-A combination of cross-attention and background preservation losses within the latent space ensures that the characteristics of the object being edited are preserved while simultaneously achieving a high-quality, seamless reconstruction of the background with fewer artifacts compared to the current methods.
 We also curate and release a dataset dedicated to multi-object editing, named LoMOE-Bench.
 Our experiments against existing state-of-the-art methods demonstrate the improved effectiveness of our approach in terms of both image editing quality and inference speed.

 ReMOVE: A Reference-free Metric for Object Erasure